dinochecker

 • Cincotta A, Pestchevitskaya EB, Sinitsa SM, Markevich VS, Debaille V, Reshetova SA, Mashchuk IM, Frolov AO, Gerdes A, Yans J and Godefroit P (2019) "The rise of feathered dinosaurs: Kulindadromeus zabaikalicus, the oldest dinosaur with 'feather-like tuft' structures".
 PeerJ.
 7: e6239.
 DOI: 10.7717/peerj.6239.

-• Foth C and Rauhut OWM (2020) "Integumentary Structures in Kulindadromeus zabaikalicus, a Basal Neornithischian Dinosaur from the Jurassic of Siberia".
-In "The Evolution of Feathers: From Their Origin to the Present".
+• Godefroit P, Sinitsa SM, Cincotta A, McNamara ME, Reshetova SA and Dhouailly D (2020) "Integumentary Structures in Kulindadromeus zabaikalicus, a Basal Neornithischian Dinosaur from the Jurassic of Siberia".
+In Foth and Rauhut (eds.)
+"The Evolution of Feathers: From Their Origin to the Present".
 Fascinating Life Sciences.
 Cham: Springer International Publishing.
 DOI: 10.1007/978-3-030-27223-4.

 Email Facebook Twitter Reddit Pinterest